stakater/stakater-docs/docs/content/sre/tenant-operator/usecases/namespace.md

 ## Add Existing Namespaces to Tenant via GitOps

-Using Gitops as your preferred development workflow, you can add existing namespaces for your tenants by including the tenant label.
+Using GitOps as your preferred development workflow, you can add existing namespaces for your tenants by including the tenant label.

 To add an existing namespace to your tenant via gitops;